Aldergrove, Edmonton

 The population in Aldergrove is comparatively mobile.
 According to the 2005 municipal census, almost one in five residents (17.7%) had moved within the previous twelve months.
 Another one on five (20.9%) had moved within the previous one to three years.
 Only half (50.0%) had lived at the same address for five years or longer.

-There is one school in the neighbourhood, Aldergrove Elementary School, operated by the Edmonton Public School System.
+There is one school in the neighbourhood, Aldergrove Elementary School, operated by Edmonton Public Schools.

 West Edmonton Mall is located just to the north east of the neighbourhood in Summerlea.

 The residents of the community are represented by the Aldergrove community league, established in 1977, which maintains a community hall located at 182 Street and 85 Avenue.